Type of Property Guide

 Documents You Will Need

 Leasehold sales rely on a complete set of documents.
 Many short-lease studio sales stall not because of the lease itself but because the leasehold management pack takes weeks to arrive.
-Request everything early.
+Gather the documents you control early, and time the management pack order carefully.

-• Leasehold Property Enquiries pack (LPE1) or TA7 form: obtained from the managing agent or freeholder.
-Contains service charge accounts, ground rent, insurance, planned major works, any disputes, and Section 20 notices.
+• Leasehold Property Enquiries pack (LPE1), the management pack: obtained from the managing agent or freeholder.
+Contains service charge accounts, ground rent, insurance, planned major works, any disputes and section 20 (major works consultation) notices.
 Often the slowest document to obtain.

 • Three years of service charge statements: usually included in the management pack.
 Buyers and their solicitors check these for stability and any large recent variations.